reachsrirams/openstack-scripts/README.md

 # Welcome to the OpenStack Install Scripts project on GitHub

 This project aims to covert the steps in the OpenStack Install guide into useful/simple scripts.
-The goal is not to provide a complete automation solution.
+The goal is not to provide a _perfect_ automation solution.
 But the idea is to have simple building blocks which can help developers and enthusiasts experiment with OpenStack in a much simpler fashion.

-#### Platform supported - Ubuntu 14.04
+#### Platform supported - Ubuntu server 14.04
 #### OpenStack version - Mitaka

 #### Prerequisites ####
-Git packages must be installed on your Ubuntu server.
+_git_ binaries must be installed on your Ubuntu server.
 This is needed to checkout the scripts to your Ubuntu server.

 If you are using VirtualBox, refer to this blog for Network settings - http://goo.gl/VTJVmv